fellipense/java-url-shortener/README.md

-# java-url-shortner
+# java-url-shortener
-A URL shortner in Lambda AWS
+A URL shortener in Lambda AWS